 The Centers for Disease Control and Prevention (CDC) is responding to an outbreak of respiratory disease caused by COVID – 19.
 This disease was first detected in Wuhan City in China.
-CDC is following this rapidly evolving heath situation.
+CDC is following this rapidly evolving health situation.
 On January 31, 2020, the United States declared a public health emergency to help the healthcare community respond to COVID-19.
 On March 11, 2020, the World Health Organization (WHO) declared this a global pandemic.
 Exposure to COVID -19 comes from direct contact with someone who has COVID – 19.
 Everyone can do their part to respond to this emerging public health threat.
 Click here for CDC guidance on how to reduce the risk of spreading your illness to others.

 Students and staff are advised to-